I lived in The Middle East for 3.5 years and travelled extensively around the area and found all the best places to visit and things to do!

 The Pyramids are located very near to Cairo, and despite it not being the tidiest city in the world there are still lots of interesting things to see in Cairo such as Khan El Khalili market, Coptic Cairo, going on a felucca ride along the River Nile or heading up the Cairo Tower.

 For something a little less touristy but far more eye opening, head to Garbage City – an area of Cairo literally built on garbage.

 Head down to Aswan to see the impressive archaeological sites including the Temple of Abu Simbel.

-Beirut is unlike any other city in The Middle East: you’ll see women in skimpy tops next to veiled women, buildings with bullet holes in alongside fancy new high-rise buildings, churches next to mosques, and you can go up to the mountains skiing in the morning and be back on the beach in Beirut by the afternoon!
-There’s certainly few places that are so diverse as this!
-Click here to discover why Beirut is a great place for female solo travellers to visit!
-Beirut actually makes a great destination as a girls trip away as it is an incredibly lively city and is known around the world for it’s infamous party scene!
+Beirut is unlike any other city in The Middle East: you’ll see women in skimpy tops next to veiled women, buildings with bullet holes alongside fancy new high-rise buildings, churches next to mosques, and you can go up to the mountains skiing in the morning and be back on the beach in Beirut by the afternoon!
+There are certainly few places that are so diverse as this!

 A visit to the magical landscape of Cappadocia is incredible with all the balloons in the air at sunrise rising above the fairy chimneys.
 And a trip to the stunning baths at Pamukkale should definitely not be missed!

-Morocco is one of the places in the Middle East that is very popular for travellers to visit.
-Marrakech and Chefchaouen in particular are popular destinations here, however Casablanca is also worth a quick stop because of it’s impressive mosque: Hassan II, one of the largest mosques in the world.
+Marrakech and Chefchaouen in particular are popular destinations here, however Casablanca is also worth a quick stop because of its impressive mosque: Hassan II, one of the largest mosques in the world.